 Taking some dedicated time out to plan will save a lot of hard work overtime.

-There are another two layers of the overwhelm onion peeled away.
+There are another two layers of the overwhelmed onion peeled away.

-Any task or project which contributes to overwhelm can and should be broken down to bite-size chunks.
+Any task or project which contributes to overwhelm can and should be broken down into bite-sized chunks.

 That’s a cool saying.

-And it reminds us of the value of taking a project and breaking it up into its parts. every project has steps to take toward completing.
+And it reminds us of the value of taking a project and breaking it up into its parts. every project has steps to take toward completion.

 Looking at a large project or problem as a whole only contributes to the overwhelm. breaking it into achievable pieces works to remove the overwhelm.

 Breaking tasks or projects down will give you structure, and it may also reveal the fact that you don’t have to do it all yourself.

-By seeing the component parts to any project we may also see where those parts can be completed by someone else, potentially someone who would be better and faster than us.
+By seeing the component parts of any project we may also see where those parts can be completed by someone else, potentially someone who would be better and faster than us.

 Is that another layer of the overwhelming onion I hear hitting the floor?

 In Mastermind we have our One Page Plan and our Sprint Planners. these are simple one-page tools that help implement the other steps in the process.

-The one-page plan is simple, it just makes to look at your “why” your big picture vision, then work out what you want to achieve in the next twelve months which will fit in with that vision.
+The one-page plan is simple, it just makes to look at your “why” and your big picture vision, then work out what you want to achieve in the next twelve months that will fit in with that vision.

-Next, once you have the twelve-month goals clear, set up some projects which you can achieve in the next 90 days which once completed will step you closer to your twelve-month goals.
+Next, once you have the twelve-month goals clear, set up some projects that you can achieve in the next 90 days which once completed will step you closer to your twelve-month goals.

-Complete that all on one page and you have addressed the major parts of this overwhelm removal process.
+Complete that all on one page and you have addressed the major parts of this overwhelming removal process.

 Write the tools out on a pounced of paper and assign a time frame for each step, piece by piece.

-Following these six steps will help you peel the necessary layers from your overwhelm and help you to move forward with clarity, energy, creativity, and most importantly, confidence.
+Following these six steps will help you peel the necessary layers from your overwhelm and help you move forward with clarity, energy, creativity, and most importantly, confidence.